gtcx-protocol/.github/profile/README.md

 4) VaultMark — Audit
 5) PvP — Settlement (post‑verification)

-Note: PANX is a reference verification service that consumes protocol artifacts to produce network proofs; it is not itself a protocol.

 #### **1. TradePass Protocol** (`gtcx-protocols-tradepass/`)
 - **Digital Identity Management**: Secure identity creation and verification
 - **Trading Credentials**: Digital credential issuance and validation